Collisteru/Adler/README.md

 # Feature Implementation Plan:

 * Begin with Tkinter GUI.
-Create a space for displaying books and make sure that it can disaplay an infinitely long list of books
+Create a space for displaying books and make sure that it can display an infinitely long list of books
 * Next, make this list tied to a file in the same folder
 * Next, make functions for adding and taking away books from the list
 * Add tagging functionality